Muashef/Muashef/README.md

-- 👋 Hi, I’m SHERIF, a frontend software engineer
+- 👋 Hi, I’m SHERIF, a frontend software engineer.
-- 👀 I build functional and human-centered solutions for the web
+- 👀 I build functional and human-centered solutions for the web.
 - 👯 I’m looking to collaborate on Frontend Projects.
 - 📫 How to reach me: